The Prompt Engineering Playbook

 - Clear constraints (“nut-free, under 30 minutes”) = perfect fit

-- Clarity determines quality - The model matches your precision level
+- Clarity determines quality: the model matches your precision level

-- Iteration beats perfection - Great prompts evolve through refinement
+- Iteration beats perfection: great prompts evolve through refinement

-- Constraints create excellence - Boundaries focus creativity
+- Constraints create excellence: boundaries focus creativity

-The C.A.F.E.
-Framework
+The C.A.F.E. framework

 Every effective prompt follows this pattern.
 When factual accuracy matters, add Grounding as a fifth element.